KarynaMisnik/C-programming-notes/README.md

 ### Block, Statement, Whitespace and Scope

 C does not have complete block structure but it's still important to understand what block is.
-A **block** consists of executable statements. **Statements** are the pieces of text that the compiler translates into executable instructions, along with the surrounding **whitespace**:<br>
+A **block** consists of executable statements. **Statements** are the pieces of text that the compiler translates into executable instructions, along with the surrounding **whitespace**:

 <code>int num = 5;</code>

 This declares a variable of type *integer*, initializes it to the *value* 5, which can be later accessed with the *identiﬁer* 'num'.

 A block of code has opening brace <code>{</code> and closing <code>}</code> Blocks can contain other blocks and they can contain their blocks.
-Example:<br>
+Example:

 ```C
 int main(void)